-Ask an employment lawyer to call you back.
+Ask an employment lawyer to call you.
 Contact Us by Email

 California Labor laws codify the responsibilities of employers to their employees.
 The primary reason behind implementing employments laws was to ensure that employees are protected from the wrongdoing by their employers.
 This protection ranges from many forms to discrimination to minimum wage and even workplace safety.

 There is no denying that trying to fully comprehend California labor laws and employment law can be overwhelming.
-That’s why you need a Los Angeles employment lawyer and labor lawyer to fully understand it.
-Nakase Law Firm is here to help you find and understand all the information all in one place.
-Brad Nakase is a California labor lawyer who has help workers and employees in California since 2005.
+That’s why you need a Los Angeles employment attorney to fully understand it.
+Los Angeles employment attorney, Brad Nakase, is here to help you find and understand all the information all in one place.
+Brad Nakase is an employment lawyer Los Angeles workers and businesses trusted since since 2005.

-Although a California employer must ensure that his/her employees have a fair bit of understanding of the California labor and employment law, unfortunately, that doesn’t always happen as most employers intentionally or unintentionally keep their employees in the dark.
+Although a California employer must ensure that their employees have a fair bit of understanding of the California labor and employment law, unfortunately, that doesn’t always happen as most employers intentionally or unintentionally keep their employees in the dark.
 As a result, employees have very little knowledge of their rights.
-What you need is a Los Angeles employment lawyer to help you understand your rights.
+You need a Los Angeles employment attorney to help you understand your rights.

-It is important to understand that when an employee tries to assert his /her right, that’s when things start to complicate.
-It is because most employers are represented by big employment law firms that charge a huge sum to save them once a lawsuit is filed against them.
-These employment law firms mostly succeed with their legal strategies that even include settling a lawsuit by intimidation or using other means.
-This is where Los Angeles employment lawyer Brad Nakase steps in to help employees as a trusted California labor lawyer.
+It is essential to understand that when an employee tries to assert their right, things start to complicate.
+Most employers are represented by some of the best employment lawyers in Los Angeles.
+These top employment lawyers in Los Angeles for companies mostly succeed with their legal strategies, including settling a lawsuit by intimidation or using other means.
+This is where Los Angeles employment lawyer Brad Nakase steps in to help employees as a trusted Los Angeles employment attorney.

-Nakase Law Firm prides itself on protecting workers and employees.
-We have the knowledge and extensive experience of using the provisions in California labor and employment law to help you fight back.
+Brad Nakase is an employment Lawyer Los Angeles workers trust for protecting them against unfair companies.
+We have the knowledge and extensive experience of using California labor and employment law provisions to help you fight back.

-At Nakase Law Firm, we have vast expertise in handling all areas of California labor and employment law cases, including but not limited to:
+Do not fight against Los Angeles employment lawyers for big companies.
+Brad Nakase is an employment lawyer Los Angeles workers trust in handling all areas of California labor and employment law cases, including but not limited to:

 According to the Fair Employment and Housing Act (FEHA), public employers, private employers, employment agencies, and labor organizations are prohibited from discrimination in the workplace.
 Harassment is prohibited by the FEHA in all workplaces, even the ones that have fewer than five employees.
 Employers cannot exhibit discrimination against an employee based on his/her:

-Nakase Law Firm can help you file a discrimination complaint with the California Department of Fair Employment and Housing (DFEH).
+Brad Nakase is an employment attorney Los Angeles employees trust to help file discrimination complaints with the California Department of Fair Employment and Housing (DFEH).
 And if required, we will also help you file a lawsuit for discrimination against your employer.

-Like employment discrimination, workplace harassment is also prohibited by the Fair Employment and Housing Act (FEHA).
-As a California worker, you are legally protected from workplace harassment, but it is imperative for you to fully understand which actions are considered as wrongful (harassing) behavior.
+The FEHA prohibits harassment, employment discrimination; workplace harassment is also prohibited by the Fair Employment and Housing Act (FEHA).
+As a California worker, you are legally protected from workplace harassment, but it is imperative to fully understand which actions are considered wrongful (harassing) behavior.
 This workplace harassment can take many forms, such as:

-Although you most probably are aware of sexual harassment, you need to know that hostile work environment harassment is also included in California employment law.
-Non-sexual harassment can also take place in the workplace on the basis of:
+An employment attorney in Los Angeles can help you understand that hostile work environment harassment is also included in California employment law.
+Non-sexual harassment can also take place in the workplace based on:

-Non-citizen workers can also seek for Nakase Law Firm’s legal advice and assistance if their employer threatens to have them deported just because they raised their voice about the violation of California Labor Law.
-Brad Nakase is a respected California labor lawyer and he will take into account every aspect before advising you on taking the best course of action on workplace harassment.
+Non-citizen workers can also get a free consultation from our Los Angeles employment attorneys and assistance if their employer threatens to have them deported just because they raised their voice about the violation of California Labor Law.
+Brad Nakase is a respected employment lawyer Los Angeles workers trust to advise taking the best course of action on workplace harassment.